FAQ

 Our air pollution control systems are designed and built to abate pollutants and emissions that are harmful to the earth’s atmosphere and public health.
 These include three types of pollutants: criteria air pollutants, air toxics and greenhouse gases.
 The most common emissions our solutions abate are particulate matter, Volatile Organic Compounds (VOCs), Hazardous Air Pollutants (HAPs) and methane (CO4).

 Our experienced team will help you choose the right equipment to meet your needs based on your emissions.
-Learn more about all of our solutions or contact our team to guide you through the process.
+Learn more about all of our solutions, including direct-fired thermal oxidizers and regenerative thermal oxidizers, or contact our team to guide you through the process.
 We work across oil and gas, manufacturing, including automotive, construction materials, chemicals, food and beverage, industrial, municipal, such as water and wastewater treatment and waste management, to name a few.
 However, we help all sectors and companies whose industrial processes produce pollutants that are or can be harmful to the environment and are regulated by the EPA and state and municipal governments.

 Conifer Systems provides design, manufacturing and installation and commissioning, from start-to-finish in-house.
 Learn more about our process.